ericraymundrex/Vlab/2_Formation of Reactance Diagram/round-template/experiment/theory.md

 ### INTRODUCTION<br>
 #### In reactance diagram, the components are represented by its reactance value and it is the simplified equivalent circuit of power system.
-The reactance diagram can be framed using the impedance diagram by neglecting all resistive components.
+The reactance diagram can be framed using the impedance diagram by neglecting all resistive components [2].

 <br>

 ### CONCEPT<br>
 #### This experiment mainly focuses on how to draw the reactance diagram from a given single line diagram of a power system network.
 #### The single line diagram includes synchronous generators, synchronous motors, transmission line, transformer and load.
-#### The per-unit reactance of each component has to be calculated depending on the base MVA, base kV.
+#### The per-unit reactance of each component has to be calculated depending on the base MVA, base kV [1].

 #### The following approximations have been made while drawing the reactance diagram.
 1. The neutral reactance is neglected.